Master Technical SEO: Prioritize for Maximum Impact

 FAQs

-For massive sites, work with small groups of keywords or specific product areas, addressing barriers to ranking.
-Ensure key pages are indexed, and improve or eliminate low-quality pages.
+Large sites can start with small groups of keywords or specific product areas.
+The post recommends addressing ranking barriers, ensuring key pages are indexed, and improving or removing low-quality pages.

 Why is site architecture important for technical SEO?